PREVIOUS: For Decisions (#1)

 Studies about gambling choices & job selection decisions also showed how Es influence us:

-• anxious subjects preferred low-risk / low-reward options because fear generates an inherent goal of ‘uncertainty reduction’
+• anxious / fearful subjects preferred low-risk / low-reward options because fear generates an inherent goal of ‘uncertainty reduction’

 • MEMORY: Any Es we experience in a situation will be recorded in our emotional memory banks.
 Later those Es will be activated when we face a similar condition, or have a difficult decision to make quickly, or when under pressure (state-dependent remembering).

-Emotions work as “memory retrieval cues” & affect our DM, yet we seldom realize how we felt in that previous experience & how it’s influencing us now.
-We will make very different choices in the present if the memory of a similar past event is a happy vs. distressing one
+So, Es work as “memory retrieval cues”, affecting our DM, yet we seldom realize how we felt in a similar previous experience & how it’s influencing us now.
+We will make very different choices in the present if the memory of that past event is a happy vs. distressing one

 • HELPING: (see “Weak Decision Styles” posts)